Get,

 • Tea

-Cantaloupe or muskmelon is a rich source of various nutrients like carbohydrates, proteins, vitamins, minerals, etc. As it is rich in various phytochemicals, it may exhibit anti-inflammatory and antioxidant properties that might be beneficial in various inflammatory diseases.
+Cantaloupe or muskmelon is a rich source of various nutrients like carbohydrates, proteins, vitamins, minerals, etc. As it is rich in various phytochemicals, it may exhibit anti-inflammatory and antioxidant properties that might be beneficial in various inflammatory diseases20.

 Dr. Rajeev Singh, BAMS

-Cantaloupe vs Muskmelon
+Cantaloupe vs. Muskmelon

 • Definition: Cantaloupe is a specific type of muskmelon.
 It is characterized by its orange, netted skin and sweet, orange flesh.